faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 The historical record strongly suggests that Palmyra and its immediate vicinity [were rich in available literature]({{ "/palmyra-was-rich-in-books/" | relative_url }}) on the kinds of topics (e.g., [indians](http://signaturebookslibrary.org/scripture-test/), [war and liberty](http://www.mormonthink.com/influences.htm#part2), and [religion](http://www.mormonthink.com/influences.htm#part3)) that may have influenced Joseph Smith or other potential authors.

 Especially as it pertains to theological matters, we should remember that [Joseph Smith himself states](https://www.lds.org/scriptures/pgp/js-h/1?lang=eng&country=ca) that _as a young teenager_ he was attending "their several meetings as often as occasion would permit" and [studying the Bible]({{ "/joseph-smith-capable-of-authoring-the-book-of-mormon/#own-statements" | relative_url }}), and then bold enough to converse with the local preachers about religion ("I happened to be in company with one of the Methodist preachers, who was very active in the before mentioned religious excitement; and, conversing with him on the subject of religion").
 How much could Joseph have gleaned on the topic of religion had he maintained such a trajectory over the next decade, particularly if he began reading other sources besides the Bible?

-If we include other potential authors, then the sourcing problem seems to disappear since it seems at least highly plausible that these authors would have owned or would have read the kinds of sources that might have informed the creation of the Book of Mormon:

-* Rigdon had been a Baptist pastor/preacher for nearly a decade by the time the Book of Mormon was published.
-* Joseph's parents were both well educated---his father had "been a merchant and a teacher", his grandmother had been a schoolteacher and had taught Joseph's mother---and Hyrum had attended Dartmouth College as a teen. (see [here]({{ "/joseph-smith-capable-of-authoring-the-book-of-mormon/#religious-and-educational-environment" | relative_url }}))

 > <span style="color:red; margin-left:-30px;">[Arg5:12] How many "no"s does it take to expose the critics’ arguments as pure speculation—nothing more than sand castles that come crashing down when the first waves of honest questions appear on the scene.</span>